mckset/KD100/README.md

-# KD100 Linux Driver
+# Huion KD100 Linux Driver
-A simple driver for the Huion KD100 mini keypad written in C to give the device some usability while waiting for Huion to fix their Linux drivers
+A simple driver for the Huion KD100 mini keypad written in C to give the device some usability while waiting for Huion to fix their Linux drivers.
+Each button can be configured to either act as a key/multiple keys or execute a program

 Usage
 -----